justinfang37/washroom_security/README.md

 Right now they ONLY detect and list devices.
 No classification, no upload detection yet.
 That comes in later steps once we confirm both boards see what's around you.

-In Arduino IDE: Tools → Partition Scheme → "Huge APP (3MB No OTA/1MB SPIFFS)"
+In Arduino IDE: Tools → Partition Scheme → "Huge APP (3MB No OTA/1MB SPIFFS)" for ble_scanner

 ## What each column means